-313 According to The New York Herald's special correspondent: "The leaders of the opium ring . . . induced the Billion Dollar Congress to impose a duty of \$12 a pound upon opium, knowing that this would enhance the value of the drug, keep out legal importations and swell the profits on the smuggled opium.
-They persuaded the same Congress to enact legislation which places such a high license and heavy internal revenue tax upon manufacturers of opium in the United States as to effectually and absolutely keep out all manufacturers of the drug and leave the market entirely [to them]."
-Ibid., 222 of drugs was clearly off the table.315 In the early days of the drug war, therefore, as documented by Mandel, they would profit by making Congress pass increasingly outrageous tolls on imports, while in later years they would push on for greater international regulations.
-As Musto noted, it was the Philippines that gave the United States leadership of the international control of narcotics,316 (in addition to providing an experiment in American Imperialism and population eradication) and the Skull and Bones society had key members on board.
+In this regard a legalization of drugs was clearly off the table.307 In the early days of the drug war, therefore, as documented by Mandel, they would profit by making Congress pass increasingly outrageous tolls on imports, while in later years they would push on for greater international regulations.
+As Musto noted, it was the Philippines that gave the United States leadership of the international control of narcotics,308 (in addition to providing an experiment in American Imperialism and population eradication) and the Skull and Bones society had key members on board.
 William Howard Taft, the Governor of the Philippines, was himself a Bonesman, and not only did he supervise the murdering of more than a million civilians, but he appointed a three-man "Opium Committee" to investigate the opium situation.